FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 }
 ```

-This is an amendment from the Ultralight protocol where the `@` and `|` symbol is generated for Ultralight devices.
+This is an amendment from the JSON protocol where the `@` and `|` symbol is generated for JSON devices.

 However, creating a payload is only half the job, it must be sent to the device and understood, so communications must
 be completed using a well-defined communications handshake.
 So after generating the payload the `sendXMLCommandHTTP()`